Mexican Fire Opal Gemstone: Properties, Meanings, Value & More

 Color & Iridescence

-The most valuable fire opal color is saturated medium orange-red with brown undertones.
+The most valuable fire opal color is saturated medium red to orange-red with no brown undertones.
 Orange or yellow stones are more abundant and affordable.

 Nevertheless, any color that’s naturally saturated and uniform is valuable.
 Some stones may show uneven color distribution (color zoning), which lowers value.